-MICKEY GARRISON, the founder of the Educational Excellence Group, has been an educator for 40 years.
-She currently works nationally as a school consultant, and spent eight years with the Oregon Department of Education as the Director of the Direct Access to Achievement project and state Data Literacy Director.
-She has also worked as an elementary school principal and special education teacher.
+MICKEY GARRISON, the founder of the Educational Excellence Group, was an educator for 40 years before recently retiring.
+She spent eight years with the Oregon Department of Education as the Director of the Direct Access to Achievement project and state Data Literacy Director.
+She has also worked as an educational consultant, elementary school principal and special education teacher.
 She is also the creator of Connections, a web-based behavioral intervention program.
-Mickey lives in Southern Oregon, where you can often find her enjoying the South Umpqua River on her paddleboard.
+We remain indebted to Mickey for her leadership of this group and for her dedication to student success.

 PENNY GROTTING is the Superintendent for North Central ESD in Condon, Oregon, and Assistant Superintendent for Columbia Gorge ESD in The Dalles, Oregon.
 During her 20+ years in education, Penny has been an elementary teacher, principal, curriculum director and superintendent.
 She currently coaches teacher and administrator teams in using data to improve instructional and assessment practices.
 In her spare time, she enjoys kayaking the beautiful lakes and rivers of the Columbia Gorge and spending time with her grandchildren.

 ALI HURD is a world traveler who landed in Oregon and now calls it her home.
 She started as a teacher in the Peace Corps in Nicaragua and then moved on to getting her Masters in Bilingual/Bicultural Education at Columbia University while teaching in New York City.
 From there she taught ELD in California and then was a PYP teacher in a Dual Language program at an International School in Mexico.
 After the classroom, she became an ELL instructional coach, where she used her coaching skills to support teachers and principals in making instruction more accessible for ALL kids.
 When she is not working with data teams, she is either chasing after her four daughters, running, or hanging out at the beach with her family.